Table of Contents

 Ensure you have a clear plan for leveraging these marketing channels to promote your website, considering your budget, marketing goals, and target audience demographics.

 Analytics is vital for the success of your small business website and your business in general.
-Therefore, you must develop a web analytics strategy that ensures the successful collection and utilization of your customer data for improved product and service delivery.
+Implement an analytics strategy to track and analyze your website’s performance.

 Tips for creating an exceptional web strategy for your website